mstaylor/AI-for-Astronomy/code/Anomaly Detection/README.md

 In evaluating AstroMAE, several metrics were used to compare its performance with other models: Mean Absolute Error (MAE), Mean Square Error (MSE), Bias, Precision, and R² score.
 These metrics provide a comprehensive assessment of the model's prediction accuracy and reliability, highlighting the effectiveness of AstroMAE in redshift prediction tasks.

+- **Average execution time (milliseconds) per batch**: The average time taken to process a single batch of data, measured in milliseconds.
+It indicates the efficiency of the model during training or inference, with lower values suggesting faster execution.

+- **Batch size**: The number of samples processed together in one forward or backward pass.
+Larger batch sizes can enhance computation efficiency and improve model performance but require more memory.

+- **Number of batches**: The total count of batches processed during execution.
+It provides insight into the workload and helps understand the total amount of data processed.

+- **Device**: The hardware used to run the model, which can either be `'cpu'` (central processing unit) or `'cuda'` (graphics processing unit).

 - **Mean Absolute Error (MAE)**: Measures the average magnitude of the errors between predicted and true values.

   $$